History of the Cincinnati Bengals: 2022

 After an 0–2 start, the Bengals quickly turned around, winning 12 out of their last 14 games to match their franchise best record of 12–4.
 The Bengals improved upon their 10–7 record from the previous season and clinched the AFC North title for the second straight year.
 Cincinnati's Week 17 game against Buffalo was declared a no-contest after Buffalo safety Damar Hamlin suffered cardiac arrest, resulting in only 16 games played.

 The Bengals defeated Baltimore 24–17 in the Wild Card round.
 The most notable play was a fumble recovery and 98-yard touchdown return by defensive end Sam Hubbard after linebacker Logan Wilson stripped the ball from Ravens quarterback Tyler Huntley on a quarterback sneak.
 The following week, the Bengals traveled to face Buffalo.
 Despite Buffalo's home-field advantage and snowy conditions, the Bengals prevailed 27–10.
 With the win, they advanced to the AFC Championship Game for the second consecutive year, a first in franchise history.
 The Bengals faced Kansas City in Arrowhead Stadium for a rematch of the previous year's contest and found themselves tied late into the fourth quarter.
 However, a personal foul penalty by the Bengals would aid a late Kansas City field goal attempt and the Bengals ultimately lost 23–20 to the eventual Super Bowl LVII champions.

 2023

 The Bengals finished with a record of 9–8, last in the AFC North division, and missed the playoffs for the first time since 2020.

 2024

 The Bengals finished with a record of 9–8, third in the AFC North division, but missed the playoffs after the Denver Broncos shutout the Kansas City Chiefs.

+2025

+The Bengals finished with a record of 6–11, third in the AFC North division, but missed the playoffs.